-On this page I’ll tell you what you can expect when you have hypnotherapy supervision with me…
+On this page I’ll tell you what you can expect when you have hypnotherapy supervision and mentoring with me…

 The purpose of hypnotherapy supervision

-I offer a fusion of solution-focused and interpersonal approaches to supervision, helping you directly address problems as well as look at the nature of the therapeutic relationship you have with your clients.
+I offer a fusion of solution-focused and interpersonal approaches to supervision and mentoring, helping you directly address client problems as well as look at the nature of the therapeutic relationship you have with your clients.

 Hypnotherapy supervision has three main purposes…